Eemeli2/Calculator3/README.md

   ~~Make a child component for displaying selected Elements.~~

   Fetchdata.razor cleaned up and is now a page with reusable components
-    - Next do the same for CaliberPage
+  - Change name of Fetchdata.razor to something more suitable
-    - Change Name of FetchData for something more suitable
+  - Also update UI for CaliberPage